square/maker/src/components/Dialog/README.md

 	// Dialog will close when clicked outside of it - default false closeOnClickOutside?: boolean;

-	// Dialog will closed when a user swipes down closeOnSwipeDown?: boolean;

 	// Dialog will close when esc key is pressed - default false closeOnEsc?: boolean;